confused-Techie/finden-filum/docs/overview.md

 - `text`: Refers to any file that is largely general purpose in use, and represents simple text.
 Such as TXT, CSV, TSV.
 - `configuration`: Refers to any file that is explicitely a configuration file.
 While many files can effect the configuration of a program, only a few are intended as such.
 - `definition`: Refers to any file that serves as a definition of other files or elements.
+- `script`: Refers to any file that serves as a scripting language.
+- `data`: Refers to any file that serves as a method to store specific data.
+Such as JSON, or CSON
+- `template`: Refers to any templating file, a file that serves to display text differently.
+Such as MD
+- `na`: Refers to any file not yet determined.

 ## Performance